“Amazing purchase experience, very fast and efficent service…”Martin Meikleham

-Combination pills like Cryselle contain 2 hormones: estrogen and progestin, which work by preventing ovulation (release of an egg from an ovary) during your menstrual cycle, which in turn unables fertilization.
-It also changes your cervical mucus (vaginal fluid) by making it thicker, which prevents sperm from reaching an egg, and changes the uterine lining (cells that line the womb), which prevents a fertilized egg to attach to the uterus.
+Combination pills like Cryselle contain 2 hormones: estrogen and progestin, which work by preventing ovulation (release of an egg from an ovary) during your menstrual cycle, which in turn enables fertilization.
+It also changes your cervical mucus (vaginal fluid) by making it thicker, which prevents sperm from reaching an egg, and changes the uterine lining (cells that line the womb), which prevents a fertilized egg from attaching to the uterus.
 Cryselle does not protect you or your partner against sexually transmitted diseases (STIs) and HIV.

 Cryselle is a very effective form of birth control, successfully preventing pregnancy in over 99% of cases.
-It’s effectiveness relies upon you taking it properly however.
+However, it’s effectiveness relies upon you taking it properly.
 Missing pills, starting a pack late, vomiting and taking medications which interfere with it are all factors which can cause Cryselle to fail.

-There are several non-contraceptive benefits which come from using Cryselle.
+There are several non-contraceptive benefits that come from using Cryselle.
 It controls your menstrual cycle giving you lighter, less painful and more regular periods.
 It also helps to reduce the symptoms of PMS.
-Birth control like Cryselle is often prescribed to treat acne and can ease the symptoms of endometriosis.
+Birth control, like Cryselle, is often prescribed to treat acne and can ease the symptoms of endometriosis.

 Cryselle contains the active ingredients norgestrel at a concentration of 0.3mg and ethinyl estradiol at a concentration of 0.03mg.

 Cryselle also contains the following inactive ingredients: hypromellose, lactose monohydrate, magnesium stearate, microcrystalline cellulose, polyethylene glycol 400, polyethylene glycol 8000, starch, corn.